Enrolling in health coverage is confusing for everyone.

 Open Enrollment for 2018 health coverage is quickly approaching.

 Between November 1st and December 15th, millions of Americans will have the ability to apply and enroll for health insurance through the Marketplace.
 With Americans speaking more languages today than ever before, and strict legislation dictating language access requirements in healthcare, it’s critical that you're able to support and inform all of your applicants (no matter what language they speak) during 2018 open enrollment.

-GLOBO is the sole provider of text translation and telephone interpreting services for the Centers for Medicare and Medicaid Services (CMS) and has successfully served CMS through three Open Enrollment Periods.
+GLOBO is the sole provider of document translation and telephone interpreting services for the Centers for Medicare and Medicaid Services (CMS) and has successfully served CMS through three Open Enrollment Periods.
 GLOBO understands the healthcare compliance landscape and is passionate about ensuring access to care for the limited English speaking population.